turgu1/ESP-IDF-InkPlate/README.md

 - Give the overall drivers source code a transformation to use what is called *modern C++*, alligned with C++11 and beyond
 - All .h files are renamed .hpp
 - macro definitions (`#define`) are reduced to a bare minimum
-- `enum class` are used everywhere possible in the drivers group
+- `enum class` are used everywhere possible in the drivers group.
+This reinforce source code documentation and compiler support for finding coding errors.
-- source code filenames are all in lowercase
+- source code filenames are all in lower_case.
+A lot easier visually to digg into the source folder.
-- all driver and support files using the following naming conventions:
+- all driver and support classes are using the following naming conventions:
   - class names are in ChamelCase
   - constants are in UPPER_CASE
   - variables and method names are in lower_case